Benefits · CPD Alignment · Learning Outcomes

 Align Projects with SDGs and ESG Frameworks

-Graduates can document a project's sustainability baseline before work begins, track progress against SDG targets and ESG metrics throughout delivery, and produce a Sustainability pillar score with documented evidence — not a retrospective report.
+COS™ certificate holders can document a project's sustainability baseline before work begins, track progress against SDG targets and ESG metrics throughout delivery, and produce a Sustainability pillar score with documented evidence — not a retrospective report.

 Measured by: Module 4 exam + sustainability baseline exercise